bioexcel/biobb_analysis/README.md

 # biobb_analysis

 ### Introduction
-Biobb_analysis is the Biobb module collection to perform analysis of molecular dynamics simulations.
+Biobb_analysis is the Biobb module collection to perform analysis of molecular dynamics simulations..
 Biobb (BioExcel building blocks) packages are Python building blocks that create new layer of compatibility and interoperability over popular bioinformatics tools.